 Wednesdays in my life belong to my son, Winter.
 I decided the best way to maintain a close relationship with him while culturing this hectic international career of mine, is to commit a day a week to just him, a day where my presence is not sporadic.
 I bought him a calendar so he can cross off the days and know what days he gets to spend with who and doing what.
-It has done a lot to absolve his insecurity.
-I really hate sitting still in the house and playing with toys (I didn’t even play with toys when I was a child) so I’m the “activity mom”.
+I’m the “activity mom”.
 Every Wednesday, I put him in the car and we drive somewhere to find entertainment.
-Sometimes we ski, sometimes we go to the library, sometimes we go swimming, sometimes we go to the movie theatre, sometimes we go to a museum, sometimes we go to the zoo or aquarium, etc. Yesterday, I took him to the Leonardo, Salt Lake City’s contemporary museum to see their new exhibit of the Dead Sea scrolls.
-I was all excited to see it.
-I entered the building with enthusiasm.
-I left despondent.
+Sometimes we ski, sometimes we go to the library, sometimes we go swimming, sometimes we go to the movie theatre, sometimes we go to a museum, etc. Yesterday, I took him to the Leonardo, Salt Lake City’s contemporary museum to see their new exhibit of the Dead Sea scrolls.

 Usually, a historical museum exhibit is a sensory treat for me.
 I am able to see images and story lines and people and sensations connected to the artifacts.
 It is as if the artifacts transport me back in time.
 I have to be careful about what exhibits I go to because of this.
 There were more than 600 items on display today.
 Including actual stones from Jerusalem’s western wall, limestone ossuaries and 20 of the Dead Sea scrolls.
 These artifacts are over 2,000 years old.
 The Dead Sea scrolls are a collection of 972 documents discovered between 1947 and 1956 in caves near the Dead Sea.
 Most are written on animal skin and some are on papyrus and parchment.
 They were written between 120 BCE and 68 CE.
 These scrolls are a precious foundation for all Abrahamic religions because they include the earliest known manuscripts of texts included in the Hebrew bible and the Old Testament.
 Basically, they are a collection of documents that detail the beliefs and cultural rules of a particular group (or multiple groups) within Judaism over 2,134 years ago.
 And if ancient cultural beliefs were all they represented to people, I would have enjoyed the exhibit.
 But it isn’t all they represent.